 Cas: Because if I see what Heaven's become because of me, what I made of it...
 I'm afraid I might kill myself.

-And Dean's heart nearly stops.
+- And Dean's heart nearly stops.
 Look at his face!
 He understands completely what Cas is saying, though he doesn't want to, he's just had some of his worst fears confirmed, and his face shows it.
 In comparison to his behavior in the rest of the episode, it's particularly striking.
 Throughout most of the episode, he's been much happier, behaving almost like pre-Hell!Dean in many ways, because Cas is back and sane and hunting with Dean and Sam and there's no apocalypse on the horizon, and from Dean's POV things are pretty much perfect.
-Sure, he's teased Cas about his lack of experience hunting, but they're light-hearted taughts made all in good fun.
-And then came this converstion.
+Sure, he's teased Cas about his lack of experience hunting, but they're light-hearted taunts made all in good fun.
+And then came this conversation.
 Now, all the little niggling doubts he's had, all the little tiny things he noticed almost in spite of himself, are being proven true and are very much something to be worried about.

-Episode 8x10, Torn and Frayed starts off pretty well, considering the title comes from a song about being in love with a man who wears a trenchcoat that's seen better days.
+- Episode 8x10, Torn and Frayed starts off pretty well, considering the title comes from a song about being in love with a man who wears a trenchcoat that's seen better days.
 Could be written off as a coincidence, but some of the lyrics seem a bit apt...